pijarr/pijarr/README.md

 ### NOTES
 - The applications can run on a Raspberry Pi 3 however it will be slow.
 A Pi 4 or other x64 hardware or virtual machine would be recommended.
-- During setup dependencies mono install may take some time (especially on the Raspberry Pi v3).
-Larger mono dependency installs may slow and appear to stall however will eventually complete.
+- During setup and installation of larger dependencies such mono the installation may appear to stall/hang (especially on a Pi 3) however it will eventually complete.
+- Bazarr will require additional disk space for Python and the other packages it requires.
 - The removal of applications is only going to work if the PiJARR script was used for the original installation.
 - When removing applications anything contained in the `/var/lib/{appname}` or `/opt/{appname}` will be deleted.